markmo/bashml/README.rst

 * Educating that ML is as much technique as tool
 * Learn Bash to a deeper extent (given it is occasionally useful)
 * Review understanding of the basics of ML mechanics
+* As a distraction on a long plane trip; no internet, but `man` at hand

 Nothing like attempting to implement an ML algorithm in a simple language (in this case, one without native support for multidimensional arrays or even floating point